-Today, nearly HALF

-of all CHILDREN

-in America HAVE A

-PARENT WITH A

-RECORD, causing

-these ECONOMIC

-IMPACTS to spill OVER

-GENERATIONS.

-WHITE MEN with a

-RECORD are MORE

-LIKELY to RECEIVE a

-POSITIVE RESPONSE

-FROM an EMPLOYER

-THAN BLACK MEN

-WITHOUT ONE.
+Today, nearly HALF of all CHILDREN in America HAVE A PARENT WITH A RECORD, causing these ECONOMIC IMPACTS to spill OVER GENERATIONS.
+The impact of a record is more severe for people of color.

+Studies have shown that WHITE MEN with a RECORD are MORE LIKELY to RECEIVE a POSITIVE RESPONSE FROM an EMPLOYER THAN BLACK MEN WITHOUT ONE.
 One study found that the EFFECT of a criminal RECORD on EMPLOYMENT was 40% MORE DAMAGING for BLACK MEN than WHITE MEN.